tyates97/FlappyBirdNN/README.md

-This is a Neural Net to beat Flappy Bird, inspired by CodeBullet
+This repository contains code for a bot to learn to beat Flappy Bird using machine learning techniques, inspired by CodeBullet.

+The game was coded from scratch, as was the bot.
+To make it more similar to the real game, one can load in the images from the images folder, if they so wish.

+The Masterscript folder also contains a playable version of the game, for people to enjoy.